Layers of the Coradical Filtration: Socle Filtration and Injectives

 \begin{proof} Given a right $C$-comodule $V$, $F_C(V)$ is injective by \cref{adjoint_functor} and the morphism $a_V:V\to F_C(V)$ is a monomorphism of right $C$-comodules. \end{proof}

 \begin{lemma} The direct sum of injective comodules is injective. \end{lemma}

-\begin{proof} The proof in (1.5b) of \cite{green1976locally} carries through to our case. \end{proof}
+\begin{proof} The proof in (1.5b) of \cite{Gre} carries through to our case. \end{proof}

 Given a right $C$-comodule $V$, an injective envelope of $V$ is the data of an injective right comodule $I$ with a monomorphism $V\to I$ which induces an isomorphism $\sigma(V)\xto{\sim}\sigma(I)$.
-An injective envelope is unique up to isomorphism if it exists, in the usual way.
-Using Brauer's idempotent lifting process as described in \cite{green1976locally}, we can prove that injective envelopes always exists.
+An injective envelope is unique up to isomorphism if it exists.
+Using Brauer's idempotent lifting process as described in \cite{Gre}, we can prove that injective envelopes always exists.
 Choose for each simple right comodule $L$ an injective envelope $I(L)$.
 We now have:

 \begin{cor} The indecomposable injective right comodules are exactly those of the form $I(L)$ for a simple right comodule $L$.
 Thus the injective right comodules are exactly the direct sums of injective indecomposables $I(L)$. \end{cor}